wonderzhm/localPP/README.txt

 [51] itertools_0.1-3    Rcpp_1.0.13        glue_1.7.0         polynom_1.4-1      tweenr_2.0.3
 [56] rstudioapi_0.16.0  R6_2.6.1           R2WinBUGS_2.1-22.1

 This folder contains the following data and files that can be used to reproduce all analysis results of the manuscript.
-It contains four subfolders containing the following files:
+The one single main.R file proceeds through the following five folders to re-produce all tables in the paper.

 ./case_study/:
     code_case_study.R
     An R script that contains the code of the analysis reported in the paper (section 4) when type I error is controlled at 0.05.
 It generates Tables 4.1, 4.2, and A3 and saves them into the folder ./results/.
+The workspace is saved into the folder ./intermediate_results/.
+	./code/
+    	get_tables.R
+        An R script that tables from the saved workspace.

 ./functions/:
     functions.R